Bibileee/cprg-218-lab-2/recipes.md

 7. Drop tablespoon-sized balls of dough onto ungreased baking sheets.
 8. Bake for 8 to 10 minutes or until golden brown.
 9. Cool on wire racks.

+### Cake

+Ingredients
+- 1 cup white sugar
+- ½ cup unsalted butter
+- 2 large eggs
+- 2 teaspoons vanilla extract
+- 1 ½ cups all-purpose flour
+- 1 ¾ teaspoons baking powder
+- ½ cup milk

+Directions
+1. Gather all ingredients.
+2. Preheat the oven to 350 degrees F (175 degrees C).
+Grease and flour a 9-inch square cake pan.
+3. Cream sugar and butter together in a mixing bowl.
+Add eggs, one at a time, beating briefly after each addition.
+Mix in vanilla.
+4. Combine flour and baking powder in a separate bowl.
+Add to the wet ingredients and mix well.
+Add milk and stir until smooth.
+5. Pour batter into the prepared cake pan.
+6. Bake in the preheated oven until the top springs back when lightly touched, 30 to 40 minutes.
+7. Remove from the oven and cool completely.
+8. Enjoy!